mikegJJ/hello-world/README.md

 My name is Mike

-I live in the South of England
+I live in the south of England